Central Committee meeting of Parliament concerning the draft national ordinance to increase the maximum age of the members of the High Councils of State. | SMN NEWS

-PHILIPSBURG:—The House of Parliament will sit in a Central Committee meeting on Tuesday, June 15, 2021.
+PHILIPSBURG:— The House of Parliament will sit in a Central Committee meeting on Thursday, June 17, 2021.

 The agenda point is: